ColoradoSchoolOfMines/mineshspc.com/README.md

     * Name
     * Email
+    * Parent's email
     * Have they participated in a previous competition?

-From students

-* Confirm Name
-* Confirm Email
-* Parent's email
-* Confirm whether they've participated in Mines HSPC in the past

-* Kattis Username
     * Interest in campus tour

 From students' parents

+* Competition waiver
 * Computer use waiver
 * Photo/multimedia release form